Kidding, Dam Raising and Milking

 Kidding

-(If you are looking for a goat please fill out the Babka Farms 2023 Waitlist)
+(If you are looking for a goat please fill out the Babka Farms 2025 Waitlist

 There is so much to know about kidding.
 Every time a doe kids there is a chance for something new to happen.
 I'm "becoming an expert" and by no means there yet.
 I don't think you can ever learn enough about this important topic.
 My goal is to share some videos of births we have had here at Babka Farms and our practices.
 I have some links to share so you can continue your own learning and develop the practices at your farm.